d-miller/d-miller.github.io/draft/README.md

  * [CodeSchool's course on Chrome DevTools](https://www.codeschool.com/courses/discover-devtools): I highly highly highly recommend that you learn how to use a web development environment like Chrome DevTools or Firebug before getting deep into making visualizations.
 I didn't myself, which was a rookie mistake that I now regret.
 Like Codecademy's courses, CodeSchool's course on DevTools is interactive and I also highly recommend it.

- * Chapter 3 from Scott Murray's book: Provides a brief, highly accessible overview of core web development technologies.
-It's a fairly dense summary though, so I recommend using it as a reference guide for when you get deeper into more specific topics.
+ * [Chapter 3 from Scott Murray's book](http://chimera.labs.oreilly.com/books/1230000000345/ch03.html): Provides a brief, highly accessible overview of core web development technologies.
+It's a fairly dense summary though, so I recommend using it as a "reference guide" for when you get deeper into more specific topics.

 Think I've missed a route for learning interactive data visualization?
 Tell me so in the comments!